 Kessler Foundation and University of New Hampshire release nTIDE Report – Monthly Update

-“The proportion of people with disabilities working continues to improve,” according to John O’Neill, PhD, director of employment and disability research at Kessler Foundation.
-“Ten consecutive months of employment growth is very encouraging and shows people with disabilities are striving to work as they move toward pre-Great Recession employment levels,” he added.
+“A milestone has been achieved.
+For the first time since we began reporting these data in 2013, we have seen twelve consecutive months of improvement in the proportion of people with disabilities in the workplace,” according to John O’Neill, PhD, director of employment and disability research at Kessler Foundation.
+“One year of employment growth is very encouraging and shows people with disabilities are striving to work as they move toward pre-Great Recession employment levels”, he added.

-Join our nTIDE Lunch & Learn series, starting today, February 3 at 12:00pm EST. This live broadcast, hosted via Zoom Webinar, will offer attendees Q&A on the latest nTIDE findings, provide news and updates from the field, as well as host-invited panelists to discuss current disability-related findings and events.
-Karen Tamley, Commissioner of the Mayor’s Office for People with Disabilities, joins Drs.
-Houtenville and O’Neill, Michael Murray of AAPD, and Michael Gamel-McCormick, PhD, of the Association of University Centers on Disabilities (AUCD), to discuss today’s findings as well as employment for people with intellectual and developmental disabilities.
+Join our nTIDE Lunch & Learn series, starting today, April 7 at 12:00pm EST. This live broadcast, hosted via Zoom Webinar, will offer attendees Q&A on the latest nTIDE findings, provide news and updates from the field, as well as invited panelists to discuss current disability-related findings and events.
+John Tschida, MPP, associate executive director for research and policy of the Association of University Centers on Disabilities (AUCD) and former director of NIDILRR, joins Drs.
+Houtenville and O’Neill, Michael Murray of Office of Diversity and Inclusion at the U.S. Office of Personnel Management (OPM), and Denise Rozell, policy strategist at AUCD, to discuss today’s findings.
 You can join live, or watch the recordings at: www.ResearchonDisability.org/nTIDE.

 NOTE: The statistics in the National Trends in Disability Employment Update are based on Bureau of Labor Statistics numbers, but are NOT identical.
 They’ve been customized by the University of New Hampshire to efficiently combine the statistics for men and women of working age (16 to 64).
 NTIDE is funded, in part, by grants from the National Institute on Disability, Independent Living and Rehabilitation Research (NIDILRR) (9ORT5022-02-00 & 90RT5017) and Kessler Foundation.